mdolab/OpenAeroStruct/doc/tutorials/matlab.rst

 Setup
 ------------
-Calling OpenAeroStruct from a Matlab script or function requires a few steps in succession:
+Calling OpenAeroStruct from a Matlab script or function requires a few steps in succession.
+The OpenAeroStruct modules must first be downloaded and configured as described :ref:`here <installation>`.
+Then add the directory ``OpenAeroStruct/matlab`` to the Matlab path to access the example scripts, test scripts, and utility functions *mat2np()* and *np2mat()*.
+After that the following steps will set up your Matlab console to call the Python-based OpenAeroStruct modules.
+You can include these steps at the beginning of a script to execute each time the script is run.

 | **1.
 Set DL open flags (Unix only).**
 | If you are using a Unix or Linux system, then you must additionally set a library variable